jgyy/fcc-scrape/placeholder.md

 ---
-id: 5dbabb746ef5fe3a704f848d
+id: 5dbac08e6ef5fe3a704f848f
-title: Part 119
+title: Part 120
 challengeType: 0
-dashedName: part-119
+dashedName: part-120
 ---

 # --description--

-The game could be complete now, but let's make it more interesting.

-Inside the `attack` function, change the line `health -= monsters[fighting].level;` to `health -= getMonsterAttackValue(monsters[fighting].level);` This sets `health` to equal `health` minus the return value of the `getMonsterAttackValue` function.
-Also, pass the level of the monster to `getMonsterAttackValue` as an argument.
+Under the `attack` function, create a function with name `getMonsterAttackValue` that takes `level` as a parameter.

 # --hints--